g14wx/basksaving/README.md

 an app that let you manage your basket

+a simple app made with flutter, using sqfEntity as a lightweight ORM for sqlite db, bloc arquitecture, and luqid ui for presentation layer.

 ## Getting Started

 This project is a starting point for a Flutter application.